hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-oss/index.md

 We use the word chapter here, because the training should feel like a story unfolding.
 The instructor's job is to guide the learners through this interactive story.

 ---
-name: How-to-Provision-an-GCP-Instance
+name: How-to-Provision-a-GCP-Instance
-# How to Provision an GCP Instance
+# How to Provision a Compute Engine Instance

-Let's look at a few different ways you could provision a new GCP Instance.
+Let's look at a few different ways you could provision a new Compute Engine Instance.
 Before we start we'll need to gather some basic information including (but not limited to):

 - Instance Name
 - Operating System (Image)
-- VM Size
+- Machine Type (VM Size)
 - Geographical Location (Region)
-- Security Groups
+- Service Account

 ???
-**Has anyone got experience using GCP?
+**Has anyone got experience using Google Cloud?
 How do most of us normally get started?
-That's right, we log onto the AWS Console and start clicking around.
+That's right, we log onto the GCP Console and start clicking around.
 All of the major cloud providers make this part really easy.
 You get your account, log on and start clicking buttons.
 Let's take a peek at what that looks like...**

-We chose the GCP Console as a starting point because most AWS users will be familiar with it.
+We chose the GCP Console as a starting point because most GCP users will be familiar with it.
 From this familiar starting point we begin our journey...

 ---
 name: GCP-Console-Provision